BhavyeMathur/goopylib-v1/README.md

 * Added a Rational Bezier Curve Function for weighted Curves

 * Fixed Bug with Polygon drawing outline even though the width is specified to be 0
+* Fixed Bug with an error being caused if you rotated more than 180 deg.
+(Any angle (deg) whose sin < 0)

 #### 6.11.0 to 6.11.10 - 3rd July 2020